 Elektrėnai Complex (EC) has energy generation capacity of Ignitis Gamyba that produce electricity and heat and provides ancillary services.
 EC, including a reserve power plant, a combined-cycle unit as well as biofuel and steam boilers, is situated 2 km northeast of Elektrėnai town.
 After the shutdown of the Ignalina Nuclear Power Plant in 2010, EC became the largest source of electricity generation in Lithuania.

-The EC generated 0,857 TWh of electricity in 2014.
+EC generated 1,2 TWh of electricity in 2020.

 The unit’s construction cost amounted to EUR 376 million.
 The project was financed from the Ignalina International Decommissioning Support Fund.
 Funds were also provided by the European Bank for Reconstruction and Development, commercial banks and Ignitis Gamyba itself.
-An agreement with Spain’s concern Iberdrola Ingenieria y Construccion, S.A.U. on the unit’s construction was signed at the end of April 2009, and it took over 3 years to build the unit.
+An agreement with Spain’s concern Iberdrola Ingenieria y Construccion S.A.U. on the unit’s construction was signed at the end of April 2009 and it took over 3 years to build the unit.

 The CCGT unit in Elektrėnai was a second project implemented in the Baltic region, which used a 9FB gas turbine supplied by the world-famous company General Electric.
 This turbine is one of the most advanced in the world.
-The similar equipment was installed at Riga’s 2nd Power Station, which is the largest in Latvia.
+The similar equipment was installed at Riga’s 2nd Power Station, which is the largest one in Latvia.